-She is a founding member, performer and artistic collaborator of the physical theatre group Patari Project.
-As a performer she has worked in Greece and France with directors such as Sofia Paschou, Kostas Fillippoglou, George Kimoulis, Esther Andre Gonzalez, Angeliki Kounenidaki, Marcello Magni, Lilo Baur, Caroline Reck etc.
+She is a founding member, performer, and artistic collaborator of the physical theatre group Patari Project.
+As a performer she has worked in Greece and France with directors such as Sofia Paschou, Kostas Fillippoglou, George Kimoulis, Esther Andre Gonzalez, Angeliki Kounenidaki, Marcello Magni, Lilo Baur, and Caroline Reck, among others.

 Musician & performer

 Greek, she studied piano at the National Conservatory in Vathis Square, specialized in Music Kinetics at the Moraitis School and with a scholarship at Mozarteum University in Salzburg (Advanced Studies in Music and Dance Education – Orff Institute).
 Then, wanting to further explore the relationship between music and movement, she studied Physical theater at Jacques Lecoq School and with Philippe Gaullier in Paris, as well as movement analysis and Laban dance notation at the Conservatoire National de Musique et Dance de Paris.